olehyev138/diverst-devv/.github/pull_request_template.md

 ---
 ### Requirements Checklist
-> **Note:** Requirements are intended to be assertions, meaning that if you didn't directly change what the requirement said, checking it conveys that you verified that it wasn't necessary to make the respective changes, with the exception of items in *italics* which should only be checked if actual changes were made (this helps us be aware of potentially destructive changes)
+> **Note:** Requirements are intended to be assertions, meaning that if you didn't directly change what the requirement said, checking it conveys that you verified that it wasn't necessary to make the respective changes.

 ### General
 - [ ] Completed the specified task as described using proper code patterns & practices